Moovly/wordpress-plugin/readme.txt

 = What is the recommended installation
 We suggest a PHP 7.1 installation, and the latest WordPress version.
 If you are not sure about these things, make sure to system administrator.
-If you are the system administrator and are not sure, you can always install a PHPInfo plugin that will tell you all the information that is needed
+If you are the system administrator and are not sure, you can always install a PHPInfo plugin that will tell you all the information that is needed.

+We have tested it on 5.6 but there are some installs we have ran into an issue that breaks the code.
+If you get an error amongst the lines of "Cannot use X as Y because the name is already in use." than your install is affected with this issue.
+We strongly suggest then you try to upgrade to PHP 7.1.
+Some plugins you might have installed might not be supported, so please try this on a test site (or staging site) first.

 = Is this plugin free?
 The plugin will always stay free.
 However, the rendering of videos amongst other things can become paying when the API